Evaluation of the Driving Performance and User Acceptance of a Predictive Eco-Driving Assistance System for Electric Vehicles: Literature Review

-Exposing any new technology to the users during the early development phase can help to obtain an early feedback regarding the user acceptance and necessary improvements as well.
-In order to integrate the predictive EDAS into the transportation system, the user acceptance plays a crucial role.
-The user acceptance is defined as the degree to which the user possesses a positive intention to use the technology in his or her daily life if it is made available \citep{Adell2009}.
-To evaluate the acceptance of a new technology, researchers in the past have used theories of human behaviour \citep{Rahman2017} to understand the intention towards usage of a particular technology.
-Several acceptance models are available in the literature that aim to identify the influencing factors that contribute to the user's behavior of accepting a new technology.
-The most widely used models are the technology acceptance model (TAM) \citep{Davis1985, Davis1989}, theory of planned behaviour (TPB) \citep{Ajzen1991}, and the unified theory of acceptance and use of technology (UTAUT) \citep{Venkatesh2003, Venkatesh2012}.
-These models measure the acceptance of a technology using the behavioral intention (BI) to use the technology and its actual use.
-In the initial years, these models were used to evaluate the user acceptance in various computer-based information systems \citep{Igbaria1993}.
-In recent years, researchers have adopted these models to also evaluate the user acceptance of various driver assistance systems \citep{Rahman2017,Lyu2019,Voinea2020}. \citet{Rahman2017} studied TAM, TPB, and UTAUT to model the acceptance of advanced driver assistance systems (ADAS), in which the participants tested ADAS on a driving simulator.
-Their findings indicated that all three models were able to explain the driver acceptance in terms of BI to use ADAS.
+Previous studies on the user acceptance in advanced driver assistance systems (ADAS) adopted the existing theories and models to evaluate the factors that contribute to the intention to use state-of-the-art ADAS systems such as adaptive cruise control, lane keeping assist and lane departure warning systems \citep{Rahman2017,Lyu2019,Voinea2020}. \citet{Rahman2017} studied TAM, TPB, and UTAUT for modeling driver acceptance in ADAS, and gathered subjective data through both driving simulator and online survey approaches.
+Their findings indicated that all three models were able to explain the driver acceptance in terms of behavioral intention (BI) to use ADAS.
 Moreover, TAM was found to be better at predicting BI, and TPB was regarded as the second best.
 It also showed that the moderating factors of UTAUT were not significant in predicting BI.
-In another study, the effect of age and gender on the acceptance of ADAS was investigated \citep{Son2015}.
-The study utilized the TAM model to assess the user acceptance of forward collision warning (FCW) and lane departure warning (LDW) assistance systems.
-Their results indicated that there were significant differences in acceptance of an FCW system based on gender, where the male drivers showed higher acceptance of the systems than female drivers.
-Furthermore, no significant difference in the acceptance of a FCW system based on age was observed.
-However, in case of LDW, older drivers showed higher acceptance of the system than younger drivers.
-TAM was used in \citet{Lyu2019} to evaluate the effectiveness of LDW and FCW assistance systems through field operation tests.
+Furthermore, TAM was used in \citet{Lyu2019} to evaluate the effectiveness of lane departure warning (LDW) and forward collision warning (FCW) assistance systems through field operation tests.
 Their study revealed that the drivers' acceptance of FCW was much higher than LDW.
-They also stated that the road type and driving experience have a significant influence on driving behaviors. \citet{Voinea2020} utilized TAM to assess the driver acceptance of a smartphone-based ADAS in real driving experiments.
-The results of the experiment showed that TAM was able to explain significant variance in BI, thus user acceptance as well.
+They also stated that the road type and driving experience have a significant influence on driving behaviors. \citet{Voinea2020} utilized TAM to assess the driver acceptance of a smartphone-based ADAS that combined navigation and collision warning features with an objective to improve driving safety.
+The results of their experiment showed that TAM was able to explain significant variance in BI, thus user acceptance as well.
 The study revealed that the main factors that influenced the users in accepting the system were attitude and perceived usefulness.
-In another study, \citet{Gunthner2021} revealed that varying ages have varying acceptance levels on the driver assistance systems.
-In \citet{Staubach2014}, the drivers evaluated an eco-driving support system on a driving simulator, in which the acceptance questionnaire was designed based on TAM.
-Moreover, the authors used \citet{VanDerLaan1997} scale to determine the user attitude towards using the system.
-In the recent years, several studies have investigated the user intention to adopt the automated and autonomous vehicles.
-In \citet{Yuen2020}, the authors presented a conceptual model by combining the determinants of UTAUT2 (version 2 of UTAUT) \citep{Venkatesh2012} and TPB with the objective to evaluate the factors that influence the adoption of the autonomous shared vehicles.
-In their study, the perceived behavioral control was regarded as the significant contributor to the user acceptance of the shared autonomous vehicles.
+The limitation in their study is the relatively small sample size used of 23 participants that may limit the generalizability of the findings.
+Furthermore, the effect of moderating factors such as varying age, gender and driving experience on the acceptance of ADAS was investigated in previous works \citep{Son2015,Lyu2019,Gunthner2021}.